developmentseed/data-team-workflow/app/posts/s4-highlighted-projects/4-6-0-turn-lanes-mapping/index.md

 ---

 One of the big projects related to navigation and guidance in which the Data team participated was the turn lanes mapping in more than [30 cities in the US](https://github.com/mapbox/mapping/issues/180).
 Turn-lanes provide directional information to the ongoing vehicles and the lane information to be chosen for the vehicles changing their direction.
-So turn lane information is crucial for providing great turn-by-turn guidance in navigation applications.
+So, turn lane information is crucial for providing great turn-by-turn guidance in navigation applications.

 <figure class="align-center">
   <img src="/assets/images/mapping_4.jpg"/>